MyNamesLex/All-Jams-And-Hackathons/README.md

 (Made with the Unity Game Engine using C#)

-Grads In Games Search For A Star 2022 -> https://mynameslex.itch.io/dicesweeper
+Grads In Games Search For A Star 2022 -> https://mynameslex.itch.io/dicesweeper Grads In Games Search For A Star 2022 Repository -> https://github.com/MyNamesLex/Search-For-A-Star-2022

 I wanted to take part in this as it was a unique jam where you are given a starter project to continue and improve aswell as it being a much longer game jam then the ones I have done previous which gives me time to do more of a full project